cambridge-ceu/csd3/applications/CookHLA.md

     >         --multiprocess 2
     > ```
     >
-    > This is from the documentation, where `--variants` reads in the genotype files and `--hped` the .hped file to be followed by specification of the RA phenotype in a logistic regression.
+    > where `--variants` reads in the genotype files and `--hped` the .hped file to be followed by specification of the RA phenotype in a logistic regression.
 Note that the example is more desirable compared to the toy data in SNP2HLA given its 600 samples and 29,373 variants; we proceed with the imputation with the 1000Genomes panel provided with CookHLA.
     >
     > Next, we used results from a real project,
     >